 Most of these recipes are perfect for those new to food fermentation with simple step by step instructions, helpful tips and basic tool requirements.
 The only thing you will need to acquire in advance is your culture starter, which varies depending on the food or liquid you choose to ferment.

-Some of these starters are hard to find items not commonly found in stores, but must be purchased online.
-We list some of our top recommended favorites in our Fermented Foods Store.
+Some of these starters are hard to find items not commonly found in stores, but must be purchased from online suppliers.
+We list some of our top recommended favorites by category in our Fermented Foods Store.

 We are "make it homemade" enthusiasts and always encourage do-it-yourself versions over commercially manufactured foods whenever possible.
 Whether you are creating whole food or raw vegan meals, growing sprouts, concocting herbal tea formulas or making your own cultured foods, there is nothing quite like a creation made by your own two hands.